TheSoftNode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15. 100-change_owner_and_group: A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 16. 101-symbolic_link_permissions: A script that changes the owner and the group owner of _hello to vincent and staff respectively.

+17. 102-if_only: A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.